 4) The US Federal Government should implement the Green New Deal as soon as possible.

-We anticipate one to two food trucks will be selling food on campus to enable students to compete in consecutive patterns without leaving campus.
+We anticipate one to two food trucks (including Primetime Cuisine: Prime-Time-Cuisine Yelp Page) will be selling food on campus to enable students to compete in consecutive patterns without leaving campus.
 NO food nor drinks are to be taken inside the classrooms!!
 NO students should ever be in a classroom without the JUDGE present and room furniture must be restored to the way it was found at the end of each round.
 Any evidence of student vandalism or abuse of the rooms will result in disqualification.
-For those teams whose students did not reach a Final Round, we STILL expect your judges to stay for Finals!
+For those teams whose students did not reach a Final Round, we STILL require your judges to stay for Finals!
 We reserve the right to withhold awards from teams whose judges are not around for Finals or miss more than one judging assignment.
-Finally, due to having nearly 800 entries, we have moved up the threshold for events to have a Final Round to only those events with 22 entries or more.
-If judges start dwindling, we will adjust that to events with 25 or more, in order to ensure three judges per Final. $4,000 in trophies and medals are usually awarded (with the most being given to elementary division and the fewest to the high school division), and food/snacks/water will be provided throughout the day for the judges.
-Everyone is reminded that filming in rounds was a condition of registration and that parent opposition to this (which has happened on one or two occasions every single year) may negatively affect their child's score in that round or future rounds.
-Note that entrance to the campus on Sunday will NOT be via the front on Norris but rather through the Reunion Gate entrance on Herrick.
-School WiFi will NOT be made available to students nor the general public, but some areas on campus seem to receive WiFi via Spectrum Time Warner Cable accounts.
-When using bathrooms on campus be sure to look for and respect which are for children and which are for adults.
+Finally, due to expecting so many entries, we have moved up the threshold for events to have a Final Round to only those events with 40 entries or more.
+If judges start dwindling, we will adjust that number higher, in order to ensure three judges per Final. $4,000 in trophies and medals are awarded (with the most being given to elementary division and the fewest to the high school division), and food/snacks/water will be provided throughout the day for the judges.
+Everyone is reminded that filming in rounds is a condition of registration and that parent resistance to this (which has happened on one or two occasions every single year) may negatively affect their child's score in that round or future rounds.
 Judging ballots will be scanned, uploaded and made available several days after the contest, via a link to be posted on this web site.
 Awards not picked up will NOT be mailed out, but can be arranged to be picked up within two weeks of June 2nd.

 Orator's Cup Top Speaker Award: each division will feature one winner of the prestigious (and heavy) Orator's Cup (see examples in picture links below).
-In order to vie for the award, one must enter at least three events plus enter "Cup Candidate" in "Pattern C".
-We will calculate the points from your top three events only, even if you compete in five events.
+In order to vie for the award, one must enter at least one event per Pattern plus enter "Cup Candidate" in "Pattern D".
+We will calculate the points from your top event in each of the three patterns.
 Since OC Finalists will also win trophies, it is theoretically conceivable to take home seven trophies if excelling in 6 events and placing highly for the Orators' Cup.
-Points for determining OC Top Speakers will follow this formula (in the best three events of each candidate): 1st Place: 5 points, 2nd Place: 4 points, 3rd Place: 3 points, 4th Place: 2 points, 5th or 6th Place: 1 point.
+Points for determining OC Top Speakers will follow this formula (in the best event per pattern fo each candidate): 1st Place: 5 points, 2nd Place: 4 points, 3rd Place: 3 points, 4th Place: 2 points, 5th or 6th Place: 1 point.
 Students will earn 50% more points if their event had a Final Round (e.g. 7.5 points for 1st Place, 6 points for 2nd, 4.5 points for 3rd etc...).
 The 50% bonus will additionally be earned from students from a younger division placing against students from an older division.
 For example, an MS or ES student placing in a mixed event with older students which also was large enough to require a Finals Round could conceivably earn 10 points for 1st Place, 8 points for 2nd and 6 points for 3rd etc...

 The winners of the Best Overall Speaker's Cup to this point have been: